 These Howlers Make Good Friends

 Well before designer dogs like the puggle (half beagle, half pug) struck dog lovers as the hottest breed to bring home, there was just the good old beagle.
-In its pure bred form, this hound continues to hold on to its status as one of man’s best friend as it’s listed as the American Kennel Club’s fourth most registered canine for 2012.
+In its pure bred form, this hound continues to hold on to its status as one of man’s best friend as it’s listed as the American Kennel Club’s fifth most registered canine for 2007.

 Sniffing Out History